The Life and Work of Alan Allbon

 At the time when the original articles were published on MEN, absolutely nothing of substance had been learned about Alan Allbon himself.
 His engines were quite well documented, but the man himself remained a complete enigma.
 A search of British genealogical records did turn up some very basic information on a certain Alan L. Allbon who seemed to fit the broad profile of the model engine designer of that name.
 However, we had no firm evidence to back up this very tentative identification, nor did we possess any details of this individual’s life.

 Thankfully, that situation no longer applies!
-Solely due to the kind assistance of MEN reader Geoff Peacock, a former resident of Barnoldswick in Lancashire, we now have access to a wealth of authoritative first-hand personal information on Alan Allbon.
-This has come about because Geoff Peacock was a school-friend of one of Alan Allbon’s sons, Derek Allbon, during the period in which Allbon lived and worked in Barnoldswick in partnership with Hefin Davies of Davies-Charlton Ltd. Although he had lost touch over the years, Geoff spent some time tracking down his old school chum Derek, finally locating him still living at Dursley in Gloucestershire, England.
+Solely due to the kind assistance of MEN reader Geoff Peacock, a former resident of Barnoldswick in Lancashire, I was granted access to a wealth of authoritative first-hand personal information on Alan Allbon.
+This came about because Geoff Peacock was a school-friend of one of Alan Allbon’s sons, Derek Allbon, during the period in which Allbon lived and worked in Barnoldswick in partnership with Hefin Davies of Davies-Charlton Ltd. Although he had lost touch over the years, Geoff spent some time tracking down his old school chum Derek, finally locating him still living at Dursley in Gloucestershire, England.

 Our debt to Geoff for his sterling efforts in achieving this happy result cannot be overstated.
-It is this kind of assistance and support from among the readership of these articles that encourages me to continue.
+It is this kind of assistance and support from among the readership of these articles that encourages me to continue with my efforts.

 Derek remembered Geoff very well, accordingly being very happy that contact had been re-established.
 He was glad to help fill in some of the details about his father’s life and work, although he recommended that contact be made with his older brother Kenneth Allbon, who was also still alive and well and living at Seaford in Sussex, England.
 Derek felt that Kenneth would know far more than he did.
 Regardless, Derek has our very sincere thanks for his contribution to this article.